umair-akb/developer.sketch.com/pages/plugins-debug-plugin.md

 defaults write com.bohemiancoding.sketch3 AlwaysReloadScript -bool YES
 ```

+> **Note:** If you're using `skpm`, the `AlwaysReloadScript` user default will be set to `YES` automatically.

 Sketch only reloads a plugin directly before it gets invoked.
 For scripts using a long-running JavaScript context Sketch must be restarted.
 If you are still using `coscript.setShouldKeepAround(false)` we encourage you to instead use [`fibers`](https://developer.sketch.com/reference/api/#async) which provide more granular control over the lifecycle of a JavaScript context.

-> **Note:** If you're using `skpm`, the `AlwaysReloadScript` user default will be set to `YES` automatically.
+> **Note:** If you're using `skpm/sketch-module-web-view`, web views will be persisted on a background thread so you can communicate with them from your plugin (and others) without blocking Sketch.
+The `AlwaysReloadScript` option won't reload the environment in this case, and you'll need to close and relaunch Sketch.
+See the next section for a way to automate this.

 ### Automatically restart Sketch after plugin changes

-If your plugin uses a long-running JavaScript context it can be useful during development to restart Sketch every time a change is made.
+If your plugin uses a long-running JavaScript context (or if you're using a webview for your UI) it can be useful during development to restart Sketch every time a change is made.
 This can be done automatically using the Unix utility [`entr`](http://entrproject.org).

 Install `entr` manually or using Homebrew.